From concept to poster in 2 days – join us for a human-computer interaction research jam!

 You are already experienced with experiments or evaluations in HCI?

-Great – please feel welcome to participate to rapidly explore a topic, research question, or new research methods that you may otherwise not have considered … and feel free to invite some newcomers to your group in order to allow them to have a rapid learning experience!
+Great – please feel welcome to participate to rapidly explore a topic, research question, or new research methods that you may otherwise not have considered.
+Please also consider inviting some newcomers to your group in order to allow them to have a rapid learning experience!

-Please also consider signing up as a mentor.
-Mentors with a proven record of experience in conducting HCI research that involves human participants will be eligible to participate for free if they volunteer as a mentor for up to five other groups.
-Mentors are expected to provide guidance and support with the development of their projects to these groups upon request.
+You may also apply as a mentor.
+Mentors with a proven record of experience in conducting HCI research that involves human participants will be eligible to participate for free!
+Mentoring includes volunteering to provide guidance and support with the development of their projects to up to five different groups.
+Mentors may still participate in a project as a group member.

 How to Participate?